Valdegg/LabTwinChallenge/README.md

 Explanations of the script :

-	- The script has 7 functions that do some string operations which have docstrings that should explain what they do.
+	- The script has 7 functions that do some string operations (with docstrings for detailed explanation) .

 	- It contains one loop that goes through the directory in 'path' and parses each html file in the directory in alphabetical order.